From Royal Mourning to Chatuchak Market: A Bangkok Travel Experience

 IMG_4348

-It is currently impossible to get anywhere near the palace grounds (I know, because I walked and walked and walked around it).
+It was entirely impossible to get anywhere near the palace grounds (I know, because I walked and walked and walked around it).
 This is the best — and only — view I got into the Grand Palace complex gates:

 IMG_4335.jpg